Carbonated raises $8.5 million for squad-based mobile shooter

 Finding partners

 To help build the game, Carbonated allied itself with Amazon, using its Lumberyard game engine and other features for operating games-as-a-service.
-The company has been testing its shooters and is getting good feedback, and so Boatman said he decided to raise the money and accelerate the efforts.
+The company has been testing its shooters and is getting good feedback, and so Boatman said he decided to raise funding and accelerate the efforts.
 Other investors include AH Cultural Leadership Fund, as well as angel investors and advisers such as Kent Wakeford, Shanti Bergel, and Chris Ye.

 Boatman said that it will be good to work with investors like Andreessen Horowitz, as it has a global network and can offer a lot of support to startups.